moorepants/me41055/content/pages/syllabus.rst

 to join via Microsoft Teams for these sessions.
 The MS Teams connection information is available in Brightspace.

+.. topic:: Coronavirus update Feb 18
+   :class: alert alert-info

+   As of Febryary 18th, there are no restrictions on the number of students in the classroom so the group signup is no longer needed to join the lecture hall.
+The class will still be offered in hybrid format.
+As of February 25th, masks and social distancing are no longer required at the University.
+   Coronavirus is still present, so please take into consideration the health of everyone.
+Self-test regularly and stay home if you have any symptions or test positive.

 Lecture topics are shown on the `schedule page`_.

 Academic Integrity